synfinatic/aws-sso-cli/README.md

  * `Arn` -- AWS ARN for this role
  * `RoleName` -- The role name
  * `Profile` -- Manually configured AWS_SSO_PROFILE value for this role
- * `DefaultRegion` -- The manually configured default region for this role
  * `SSORegion` -- The AWS Region where AWS SSO is enabled in your account
  * `StartUrl` -- The AWS SSO start URL for your account
  * `Tags` -- Map of additional custom key/value pairs